tjpullen/BMB_2018/chapter3.md

 --- type:PlainMultipleChoiceExercise lang:r xp:50 skills:1 key:068f66a92b
 ## Mutually exclusive outcomes

-When throwing a die, which of the following are NOT mutually exclusive outcomes?
+From a single throw of a die, which of the following are NOT mutually exclusive outcomes?

 *** =instructions
 - 1 or 6